Corey-Zumar/MRI-Reconstruction/README.md

    3. The MSE (or SSIM) between original MR image slices and their subsampled (**aliased**) versions
    4. The standard deviation associated with **(3)**

-   * MSE (mean per-pixel squared error) is defined as:
+   * MSE (mean normalized per-pixel squared error) is defined as:

    ![Image of MSE Equation](images/mse.gif)

    such that `L_i` is a slice of a full-resolution MR image and `R_i` is a subsampled and reconstructed version of the slice.
+For a detailed explanation of this definition, please refer to the **Loss Calculation** subsection on **Page 4** of the writeup ([http://corey-zumar.github.io/submrine/](http://corey-zumar.github.io/submrine/)).

    * Information regarding SSIM is available here: [https://en.wikipedia.org/wiki/Structural_similarity] (https://en.wikipedia.org/wiki/Structural_similarity)